jvt3112/jvt3112/README.md

 <img src="https://github.com/jvt3112/jvt3112/blob/main/myImage.png">

 I am a thrid year undergraduate in Computer Science and Engineering at IIT Gandhinagar.
 I am very passionate about solving real world problems using Artificial Intelligence and Machine Learning.
 I love reading about new advancements in the field of Reinforcement Learning and Data Science.
-I am interested in Software and Web-Application development.

 <p align="center">